AndersDeath/diary2/000-current.md

 # 26 May - Friday - Kaş - 239 day of immigration

 Today I did a lot of things but mostly I played with ai tools.
 Andrey Odintsov advised me deliberate model which is different.
 It generates amazing pictures without any difficulties.
 It's cool.
 I also have to start editing of the video tomorrow.
 I avoid it as I can.
 The latest trip was so hard that I don't want to come back to it.
-I feel much better after starting of stretching excessive.
+I feel much better after starting of stretching exercises.